Return of the King (Brooklyn Nine-Nine): Critical reviews

-"Return of the King" received mixed reviews from critics.
+"Return of the King" received generally mixed reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B−" rating, writing, "As a 'proper' return episode for Gina Linetti, 'Return Of The King' is honestly a bit of a disappointment.
 As enjoyable as every plot is, there is honestly a lot of steam in a version of this episode that, like 'Four Movements,' is focused more squarely on Gina (and the rest of the Nine-Nine as extensions of that).
 This is apparent from the cold open, which lets Confucius, Buddha, and Jesus all know that they can, well, suck it.
 While it’s technically a proficient pop-in and pop-out for a character/actress who was a series regular for over five seasons, the focus on Gina completely blowing everyone off, just to then have her only acknowledge two of these other characters, doesn't sit well.
 Especially in an episode that was no doubt promoted based on the return of Gina."

 Alan Sepinwall of Rolling Stone wrote, "I’ll be happy if Peretti has another guest spot or three over however long Brooklyn has left, but the point of 'Return of the King' is that she's not really part of the gang anymore, and the credits should reflect that."
 Nick Harley of Den of Geek wrote, "I couldn't help but love this episode because of Gina.
 From the meme-oir to her mixing Timothee Chalamet and O.D.B. in her vocal warm-ups, the Gina material always lands for me.
 But the rest of the episode also manages to keep things funny, and most importantly, fresh, and that's why this will likely be remembered as one of the better episodes of the season.
 Hopefully like Craig Robinson's appearances at the Pontiac Bandit, the show will be good for one Gina-centric episode a season to keep all of us in the G-Hive satisfied."